mohanab89/databricks-migrator-with-llm/README.md

 1. Use **Interactive Conversion** to test a few sample queries from Snowflake.
 2. Run a **Batch Job** to convert hundreds of SQL files into Databricks notebooks.
-3. Execute the **Reconcile Tables** job to ensure source and target schemas match in counts and data samples.

 ---